-Is a quite severe complication of pregnancy when the egg following fertilization becomes attached to another area than the uterine wall.
+Ectopic Pregnancy may become a quite a severe complication of Pregnancy.
+When the egg following Fertilization becomes attached to an area other than the Uterine wall.

-Fallopian tubes Fallopian tubes are the most common location for ectopic pregnancy.
+Fallopian tubes are the most common location for ectopic pregnancy.
+Other areas include: Cervix, Ovaries, abdomen and others.

 Damage of other organs and tissues arise from the implantation and initial development of the fetus.

-Is considered a medical emergency and without treatment is potentially dangerous for the mother
+This is considered a medical emergency and without treatment – can potentially dangerous for the mother.

-All pregnancies that resolve result in a spontaneous abortion
+All pregnancies that resolve result in a spontaneous abortions.

 Symptoms: